ccloquet/freeDV_notifier/README.md

 # freeDV_notifier
-a client based script to be notified when there is activity on the freeDV QSO finder - quick and dirty
+a client-based script to receive a push notification when there is activity on the freeDV QSO finder - quick and dirty

+1. create an account on pushover.net, register a device and create an API key
+2. update the script with your pushover credentials (user name and application API key)
+3. load it in your browser and wait.
+You should receive a notification when a new comment is posted in free

+TODO: add filters (eg: do not receive disconnect events)